 There are basically three different kinds of argument against women’s ordination.
 The first kinds of arguments are non-theological pragmatic arguments.
 For example, WO is part of a secular agenda.
 WO was introduced into the church by liberals.
 WO will lead the church to liberalism.
 There is no difference between ordaining women and ordaining practicing gays.
 These arguments are characterized by their lack of properly theological substance.

 More properly theological arguments tend to fall into two different kinds as there are basically two different kinds of traditions that do not ordain women: Protestant arguments and Catholic arguments.
-By “Protestant,” I mean Christian traditions that have their roots in the Reformation, affirm sola scriptura, do not allow much authority to church tradition or councils, with the exception perhaps of Saint Augustine, and the Reformers, and tend to have a low (if not Zwinglian) view of the sacraments.
-Some in Reformation churches (such as Anglicans and Lutherans), would not necessarily fall into this category (but there are Anglicans and Lutherans that would).
+By “Protestant,” I mean Christian traditions that have their roots in the Reformation, affirm sola scriptura, do not allow much authority to church tradition or councils, with the exception perhaps of Saint Augustine and the Reformers, and who tend to have a low (if not Zwinglian) view of the sacraments.
+Some in Reformation churches — such as Anglicans and Lutherans — would not necessarily fall into this category, but there are Anglicans and Lutherans who would.
 By “Catholic,” I mean Christian traditions that, while affirming the significance of Scripture, also place a high value on church tradition, and have a high view of the sacraments.
 Churches that fall into this category would include not only Roman Catholics, but also the Orthodox, and some (but not all) Anglicans and Lutherans.

 The Hermeneutical and Theological Difference

-It is also important to note that there is a crucial difference between scripture and tradition on the one hand, and hermeneutics on the other.
-Exegesis and tradition have to do with the difference between understanding what the writers of Scripture taught, and what was taught in the traditions of the church, and how we address the same issues today in a different ecclesial and cultural setting.
+It is also important to note that there is a crucial difference between Scripture and tradition on the one hand, and hermeneutics on the other.
+This is the difference between understanding what the writers of Scripture taught, and what was taught in the traditions of the church (exegesis and church history), and how we address the same issues today in a different ecclesial and cultural setting (hermeneutics and systematic theology).
 It is the difference between “what did it mean?” and “what does it mean?,” between what Scripture and tradition said then, and how we apply it today.
 Too many opponents of WO think that the question can be resolved by a simple appeal to Scripture or tradition.
 Protestants will appeal to Paul’s prohibitions against women speaking in church or having authority over men.
 Catholics will appeal to the church’s tradition of ordaining men, and assume that this settles the question.
 But the question needs to be addressed theologically.
 Biblical or historical precedent alone is not a theological argument without addressing the theological reasons behind the precedent.

 One last point.
 Some topics are, by their nature, polemical.
 Discussions of politics and women’s ordination inevitably raise hackles.
 That’s just the way it is.
 It is not my intention to offend, but some will no doubt take offense at what I write.
 I wish anger and hurt feelings could be avoided, but this is not a reason not to say things that I think need to be said.

 So much for preliminaries.
-Future posts will consider individual arguments.
+Future essays will consider individual arguments.